weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions for network visualization.md

 `r`: A parameter of the pathfinder algorithm.
 Considering that the mental perception of concept relation is the ordinal scale, we set "r" as infinity, see "Schvaneveldt, R. W., Durso, F. T., & Dearhold, D. W. (1989).
 Network structures in proximity data.
 Psychology of Learning and Motivation, 24, 249-284".

+`n_core`: an integer representing the number of nodes with the highest node centrality keep in the average graph.
+The default value is `None`, representing that all key-terms and links are kept.

 ### Value
 A NetworkX graph of the average network.